What is Data Science?

 Barriers to entry and digital challenges

-To compete in the digital economy organizations must overcome a range of challenges;
+To compete in the digital economy, organizations must overcome a range of challenges

-• Data access, quality, activation, analytics application
+• Challenges related to data access, quality, activation, and analytics application

-• Access to frontend and backend resources
+• The availability of frontend and backend resources

 Other trends in Data Science and AI